ding-vanderbilt/CS6388_Project_PetriNet/README.md

 ### Editing the visualization (unable to complete)

 To create the simulation visualization as that with the StateMachineJoint, the key is to edit `src/visualizers/panels/SimPetriDing/SimPetriDingControl.js` and `src/visualizers/widgets/SimPetriDing/SimPetriDingWidget.js`.
-Due to my lack of experience in javascripts, I was unable to complete this part after several failed attempts.
+Due to my lack of experience in javascripts and overall time constraints, I was unable to complete this part after several failed attempts.